Redesigning WBD's Max Video Player

 Channels

-Last but not least, the channels player UI has a live indicator, the title of the content that is displayed, and UI controls for both browsing other channels and returning to the "live" point.
+Live indicator, current content title, and controls for browsing other channels and returning to the live point.

 New Max Player Control Designs